OrgFlow-Actions/demo/README.md

 We've added our `Car` object to the `OFQA` sandbox, now let's flow it (merge and deploy it) to the `OFUAT` sandbox.

-Go to the **Actions** tab in this repo, and run the workflow called **Flow in an environment**.
+Go to the **Actions** tab in this repo, and run the workflow called **Commit Salesforce metadata changes**.
 Enter the environment name `QA` (because this is the environment name that we chose when adding the `OFQA` sandbox as an environment), and optionally add a commit message (maybe "Adds Car object").
 Run the workflow and wait for it to complete.

 You'll notice that the `Car` object is now in your repo (in the `sandbox/qa` branch).